open-contracting/standard_extension_template/README.md

 1. Delete any files you have not changed
 1. Commit your changes, and push your commit to the repository

-If using another host (GitLab, Bitbucket, etc):
+If using another host (GitLab, Bitbucket, etc.):

 1. [Download the template as a ZIP file](https://github.com/open-contracting/standard_extension_template/archive/master.zip)
 1. Extract the files from the ZIP file